cryptaz/miner-metrics/README.md

 # Troubleshooting
 Some places where to find out what's going on.
-Firstly, ensure that container started:
+Firstly, ensure that container started by typing
     ```
     docker ps
     ```